Yale-BIM/f21-assignments/assignment-3/README.md

     ```bash
     (venv) $ ./train_and_test_saddle_function.py [--lr 1e-1] [--epochs 10]
     ```

+    The optional parameters `lr` and `epochs` correspond to the learning rate and number of epochs to use for training.

     Make a screen shot of the plot that you get after training your simple neural network for the first time with a learning rate of 1e-2 and for 100 epochs.
 Add the screen shot to your report.